-The Kubly Family Foundation makes low interest loans to qualified individuals for use in paying their graduate or professional school tuition through the Scholarship Loan Program.
+Through the Scholarship Loan Program, the R. Kubly Family Foundation makes low interest loans to qualified individuals for use in paying their graduate or professional school tuition.
+This program may also be available for certain undergraduate degree programs identified as in demand workforce needs in the Monroe and Green County Wisconsin area.
 The Foundation will forgive these loans if the individual lives in Monroe, Wisconsin and works in the area for five years after graduation.

-Why are we offering to pay for your graduate school!?

-⇒ We are committed to making Monroe and Green County, Wisconsin a great place to live and work (Well, we think it's great already... but we want to make it even better!)
+⇒ Why are we offering to pay towards your school!?
+We are committed to making Monroe and Green County, Wisconsin a great place to live and work (Well, we think it's great already... but we want to make it even better!)
 We believe in the power of a few great individuals to do awesome things.
 Rather than exclusively fund individual projects in the county, we want to bring dynamic, energized leaders here.
-Finding the right people is so important that we are willing to pay for their graduate school in order to get them here!
+Finding the right people is so important that we are willing to help pay for their school to get them here!